vudxlab/VisionTSpp/README.md

 ## 🔍 About

-+ In this paper, we propose a new time series foundation model, which performs continual pre-training on the visual backbones.
++ In this paper, we propose a new time series foundation model, VisionTS++, a SOTA time series foundation model by continual pretraining visual MAE on large-scale time series data, supporting multi-channel forecasting and probablistic forecasting!

 <div align="center">
 <img src="figures/teaser.png" style="width:80%;" />